A TRIBUTE TO TRAVELLING IN ITS PUREST SENSE, MOTO GUZZI DEDICATES V85 TT TO THOSE MOTORCYCLISTS WHO CANNOT WAIT TO SET OFF

 V85 TT is also equipped with Cruise Control, so that a pre-set speed can be maintained without acting on the accelerator.
 This system is also designed to make a rider's journey easier, just one button needed to activate and engage the system and increase/reduce the set speed.

 All travel parameters can be controlled via the digital instrument cluster complete with TFT display.
 The background and colour of the characters adapt to different light conditions thanks to a built-in sensor.
 The information displayed, in addition to the classic speedometer, rev counter, mileage counter and clock, also includes selected gear indices, air temperature, fuel level, average and current consumption, residual autonomy and selected Riding Mode.
 It is also possible to set a maximum number of revs for the gear shift light sensor, useful when running in the bike or seeking to limit fuel consumption as far as possible.
 Alongside the display is a USB port while provision is made for a second port under the seat.
-The full LED headlight assembly, in addition to low and high beam functions, has a series of built-in daylight running lights (DRL) which, taking on its shape, project the Moto Guzzi Eagle logo.
+The full LED headlight assembly, in addition to low and high beam functions, has a series of built-in daytime running lights (DRL) which, taking on its shapes, project the Moto Guzzi Eagle logo.
 The taillight uses LED technology to render a 3D characterisation reminiscent of a jet's afterburners during take-off.
 The LED turn indicators are equipped with an automatic cancelling system.

 Moto Guzzi V85 TT is available in two graphic versions:

-Moto Guzzi boasts a solid off-road tradition: the first proof of this arrived at the Six Day Reliability #trial in 1939, which took place in Austria, where Moto Guzzi participated with the GT 20, winning four gold medals.
-The true season of reliability continued in 1957, with the Lodola Regolarità, and then with the Stornello Regolarità in 1962.
+Moto Guzzi boasts a solid off-road tradition: initial proof of this came at the Six Day Reliability Trial in 1939, which took place in Austria, where Moto Guzzi participated with the GT 20, winning four gold medals.
+This reliability trend continued in 1957, with the Lodola Regolarità, and then with the Stornello Regolarità in 1962.
 Moto Guzzi bikes have participated in various editions of the Paris-Dakar, albeit in an unofficial capacity, thanks to race versions prepared on the request of Guzzisti.
 Already present at the first 1979 edition with a modified V50, rider Bernard Rigoni managed to finish the race mid-field, a very positive result considering that the classification combined both cars and bikes at that time.
 Moto Guzzi motorcycles immediately earned the respect of the other manufacturers involved, due to the speed-related performance achieved by the 90° transverse V twin together with its reduced fuel consumption and excellent chassis stability.
 It went on to compete again in 1980 and 1981, though its most famous appearances are those of 1985 and 1986, owing to the great passion and dedication of a guzzista architect called Claudio Torri, who commissioned the Mandello Test Department with building a very special V65 TT.
 The engine was based on that of the V65, tuned to 55 HP; the frame was significantly strengthened, while suspension was specifically configured for off-road usage.
 The original fuel tank was replaced with a 50 litre aluminium tank, while the swingarm was taken from the sporty Le Mans 1000.
 The bike behaved well, so much so that the French importer requested 16 units to sell to private riders for use during subsequent seasons; at the same time the importer also asked Moto Guzzi to develop a new model, based on the more high-performance V75 with four valve timing.
 The V75 TT was accredited with 62 HP that allowed for a top speed in excess of 170 Km/h.
 Both bikes are part of a collection of more than 150 models exhibited at the Moto Guzzi museum in Mandello del Lario.

 Moto Guzzi offers three different accessory packs, each of which can also be purchased individually.